ImmutableSoft/AutoLM/README.md

 activation still requires registration on the global blockchain before in can be considered valid.
-This blockchain activation step can require payment to the software creator through the transfer of crypto-currency (ETH), automating the sales process.
+This blockchain activation step can require payment to the software creator through the transfer of crypto-currency (MATIC/ETH), automating the sales process.

 An example using the 'activate' command line tool to create a license activation file is below.